Ageless Elegance: Bridal Beauty Blossoms at 40+.

 But thankfully we now have an abundance of super flattering matte eye shadow shades in many of your favourite colours and I heartily recommend them.

-But that's not to say a shimmer should NOT be worn, but their application needs much careful consideration in where they are placed on the eyes and face.
+But that's not to say a shimmer should NOT be worn, but their application needs much careful consideration in where they are placed on the eyes and on the face.
 That's where I, and my fellow Super Pro Makeup Artists come in, to ensure they are applied for maximum flattery.

 Brides Makeup Tip #2 - The over 40 Eyeliner trick